-You can get more control over menus by using plugin hooks and the public methods provided by the ElggMenuItem class
+You can get more control over menus by using plugin hooks and the public methods provided by the ElggMenuItem class.

-There are two hooks that can be used to modify a menu:
+There are three hooks that can be used to modify a menu:

-- 'register', 'menu: <menu name>' to add or modify items (especially in dynamic menus) - 'prepare', 'menu: <menu name>' to modify the structure of the menu before it is displayed
+- 'parameters', 'menu:<menu name>' to add or modify parameters use for the menu building (eg. sorting) - 'register', 'menu: <menu name>' to add or modify items (especially in dynamic menus) - 'prepare', 'menu: <menu name>' to modify the structure of the menu before it is displayed